MojoRisin46/motogp-data/README.md

 > **What makes this repository special?**
 >
 > - 🏆 **First of its kind:** There has been a lack of any MotoGP data—let alone advanced statistics—about this great sport.
 This is the first open, structured, and regularly updated MotoGP data repository.
-> - ⏱ **Timely updates:** Data will be updated one day after each race in 2025 and every update will be transparently documented here on GitHub.
+> - ⏱ **Timely updates:** Data will be updated one day after each race (exact timing still IN PROGRESS) in 2025 and every update will be transparently documented here on GitHub.
-> - ✅ **Verified accuracy:** All data is verified against the official standings on [motogp.com](https://motogp.com).
+> - ✅ **Verified accuracy:** All data is verified against the official standings on [motogp.com](https://motogp.com) (IN PROGRESS).
-> - 📦 **Open access:** Data is freely downloadable as CSV files, accessible via API to the MySQL database, or through an embedded, user-friendly Power BI report.
+> - 📦 **Open access:** Data is freely downloadable as CSV files, accessible via API to the MySQL database, or through an embedded, user-friendly Power BI report (IN PROGRESS).
-> - 🤝 **Community-driven:** Users are invited to create their own analyses in any format (especially Jupyter Notebooks) and upload them here—let’s grow the MotoGP analytics community together!
+> - 🤝 **Community-driven:** Users are invited to create their own analyses in any format (especially Jupyter Notebooks) and upload them here—let’s grow the MotoGP analytics community together (IN PROGRESS)!

 ---

-Welcome to the **MotoGP Data Project**! 🏁
 This repository is the central hub for collecting, sharing, and analyzing MotoGP statistics—currently focused on the ongoing season, with plans to include all historical data.
 All results are persisted in a MySQL database and made available for community-driven analytics and reporting.

 ---